-Here's also a good example of a related post where it's mostly nicely presented.
+Here is also a good example of a linked post where this is mostly nicely presented.

-However, it is important to pay attention to the title of this section here.
+However, it is important to pay attention to the title of this section.
 It is direct, effective, encouraging and calling to action.
 This is by far a better form than the stiff and gaudy Related Entries that don't reveal anything in particular.
 Much better to write something like: See other articles; See what else we've written; You may be interested in...etc.
-This shape is much more human and convincing.
+This form is much more human and convincing.

-Looking at all the examples, it seems like the best way is to combine all the ideas and dress them up.
+Looking at all the examples, it seems that the best way is to combine all the ideas and dress them up.
 Related posts should definitely be built with these guidelines in mind:

-- First of all, images are used for content , as they are often eye-catching and simply add to the positivity of the presentation.
+- First of all, images are used for content, as they are often eye-catching and simply add positivity to the presentation.

-- Show at least three articles, but do not overdo it with the quantity (it is more difficult to make a choice).
+- Show at least three articles, but don't go overboard with the number (it's harder to choose).

-- Select this section just enough so that it doesn't blend in with the rest of the elements.
+- Highlight this section enough so that it doesn't blend in with the rest of the elements.

 - Use more interesting substitutes than meaningless Related Entries.

-By using these guidelines, you are sure to encourage further interaction among users.
+Using these recommendations, you are sure to encourage users to further interaction.

 WordPress plugins that add a related posts section

-With the WordPress CMS, it's easy implement such a section in your own blog.
+Using the WordPress CMS, it will not be difficult to implement such a section in your own blog.
 You can even successfully do it yourself.
-All you have to do is choose one of the plugins and the multitude of plugins will make your head spin.
+All you have to do is choose one of the plugins, and the multitude of plugins will make your head spin.

-So it's important to know exactly what you want from this type of plugin.
-They differ in the content selection algorithm and display capabilities in a specific place.
+Therefore, it is important to know what exactly you want to get from this type of plugin.
+They differ in the content selection algorithm and display capabilities in a particular place.

-Thus, you can more or less degree to decide where such a section will be inserted.
+This way you can more or less decide where such a section will be inserted.
 It's also nice to be able to use a shortcode to insert a related posts section anywhere.
 For example, in the middle of the article content.

-In turn, the selection algorithm itself is the second determining factor.
+In turn, the second determining factor is the selection algorithm itself.
 Entries can be suggested, for example, based on:

 - entry content